tejasghadge4/Digit-Recognition-using-ANN/README.md

 Dataset:
 The project uses the MNIST dataset, which contains:

--60,000 training samples: Images of handwritten digits (28x28 grayscale)
+1. 60,000 training samples: Images of handwritten digits (28x28 grayscale)

--10,000 testing samples: Separate set of images for evaluation.
+2. 10,000 testing samples: Separate set of images for evaluation.

--Each image is labeled with the corresponding digit (0–9).
+3. Each image is labeled with the corresponding digit (0–9).

 Technologies Used: